MissAle17/Search_and_verify/README.md

 ## Process

-Using python and begining with some available libraries in SKlearn, I will start with making a word search that returns a full sentence.
+Using python and begining with some available libraries in ntlk, I will start with making a word search that returns a full sentence.
 Once complete the project will be reevaluated and next steps clarified.